Community Service Partners

 Refresh North Texas

 Refresh North Texas works directly with the school districts in North Texas.
-Our mission is to ensure every child in our community has access to personal hygiene items; proper hygiene is important for a child’s health, well-being and self-confidence.
+Our mission is to ensure every child in our community has access to personal hygiene items; proper hygiene is important for a child’s health, well-being, and self-confidence.
 We provide “Refresh Packs” to qualifying students quarterly.
-These packs include shampoo, conditioner, body wash or soap, lotion, toothbrush, toothpaste, floss, lip balm and a comb or brush.
+These packs include shampoo, conditioner, body wash or soap, lotion, toothbrush, toothpaste, floss, lip balm, and a comb or brush.
 Students in middle and high school also receive deodorant, shaving cream and feminine hygiene products.
-Volunteer opportunities for NWC include working 2-hour shifts to fill the packs for one distribution.
-Our distributions are done on a quarterly basis— August, November, February and May.
+NWC volunteers help to fill packs distributed to students.

 Texas Scottish Rite Hospital For Children

 Texas Scottish Rite Hospital is a non-profit Children’s Hospital.
 The success of this hospital depends on dedicated volunteers and organizations throughout the year.
 NWC has been volunteering at the Texas Scottish Rite for over 26 years.
 There are also numerous opportunities to sign up as a weekly volunteer through the hospital’s Volunteers Service Department.
-NWC also participates in a Special Project program during the Christmas Season.
-NWC decorates 3-60 ft. railings that overlook the mail lobby, the 12 ft. boardroom Christmas tree and 1 tree located on the patient level.
-We will also decorate 1 tree located at the new medical facility in Frisco.
-November volunteer opportunities for decorating sign-up will be presented at the August meeting.
+NWC helps to decorate the hospitals during the Christmas Season.